philippstucki/typescript-react-webpack-dynamic-import/README.md

-# React+TypeScript Loadable Component Example
+# React+TypeScript+Webpack Dynamic Import Wrapper Example

 Provides an easy way for TypeScript to wrap components loaded using dynamic imports.